kestrelwp/better-recent-comments/readme.txt

 Translations currently provided in Spanish, French and Italian.

-View the full [plugin documentation](https://barn2.co.uk/kb-categories/better-recent-comments-kb/) in our Knowledge Base.
+View the full [plugin documentation](https://barn2.com/kb-categories/better-recent-comments-kb/) in our Knowledge Base.

 Options available with the shortcode:

 * `format` - the format of each recent comment.
 This option uses 'placeholders' which are substituted with the actual data when the comments are displayed.
 See the FAQs for details.
 * `number` - the number of comments to display.
 Default: 5 comments
 * `date_format` - the date and time format to use.
 Like WordPress, this uses a PHP date format.
 It defaults to 'M j, H:i'.
-See [this cheat sheet](http://barn2.co.uk/PHP-Date-Format.pdf) for a full list of date and time options.
+See [this cheat sheet](https://barn2.com/PHP-Date-Format.pdf) for a full list of date and time options.
 * `avatar_size` - the size of the avatar in pixels.
 Only used if you have included {avatar} in your comment format (see 'format' option).
 Default: 50
 * `post_status` - the status of posts to retrieve comments for.
 Defaults to 'publish'.
 Can be a single status or a comma-separated list, or 'any' to show comments for all post statuses.
 * `post_type` - the post type to retrieve comments for.
 Accepts a single post type (e.g. 'post') or 'any' to show comments for all post types.
+Default: 'any'
 * `excerpts` - set to 'true' to show an excerpt of the comment (limited to 20 words), or 'false' to show the full comment.
 Default: true

 == Installation ==